ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - Gateway secure channel establishment public key-pair: This is the key-pair utilized by peer gateways to establish a secure channel (e.g. TLS) for a transfer session.

-- Gateway device-identity public key pair: This is the key-pair that uniquely identifies a gateway.
+- Gateway identity public key pair: This is the key-pair that uniquely identifies a gateway.

-- Gateway owner-identity public key pair: This is the key-pair that identifies the owner (e.g. legal entity) who is the legal owner of a gateway.
+- Gateway-owner identity public key pair: This is the key-pair that identifies the owner (e.g. legal entity) who is the legal owner of a gateway.

 This document assumes that the relevant X.509 certificates are associated with these keys.
 However, the mechanisms to obtain X.509 certificates is outside the scope of this specification.